Proposed Transit Center

 NEXT STEPS

-In January 2024, RIPTA entered Phase 1 of the project.
+In January 2024, RIPTA entered Phase 1 of the project, which is focused on soliciting community input and developing and designing the project parameters.
 We expect the first phase to take a year and a half.

 Yes.
 Yes, the public will be heavily involved in commenting on the vision and design plans for the new transit center.
 As soon as dates are set, we will share them widely.